dsolesvik/library/docs/aerodrome/muscat/gmp.md

 If an aircraft requires a reroute, they shall be informed of such as soon as they have connected to the network by private message or on frequency.
 The use of “.rte" and “.rtef" aliases are encouraged.

 The Arabian vACC Operations Department maintains an up-to-date route database on SimBrief.
 These routes can be accessed by selecting the "User Submitted Routes" option, highlighted in purple, when planning a flight.
+These routes also appear as "blue" routes, that are Eurocontrol IFPS compliant.

 !!! example